fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2012-97.rst

 .. note::

-  Please notify is this policy is incomplete both your local technical representative & user-support instead of the respective HPC center.
+  Please notify is this policy is incomplete both your local technical representative & user-support instead of the respective HPC site.